Josefina Fierro de Bright: Early life

-Josefina Fierro had been involved in revolutionary activism from a young age.
-Her father Plumo Fierro, had been an officer in “Pancho” Villa's revolutionary army, but it was her mother's passion for activism and commitment to helping others that most strongly influenced her life.
+Josefina Fierro was involved in revolutionary activism from a young age.
+Her father, Plumo Fierro, had been an officer in Pancho Villa's revolutionary army, but it was her mother's passion for activism and commitment to helping others that most strongly influenced her life.
 Fierro had been raised by her mother, who had immigrated to the United States when Josefina was a baby.
 Because Josefina's mother's family were followers of the radical Mexican anarchist Ricardo Flores Magón, she had been taught to speak against injustice, to fight for what was right and to treat everyone with “dignity and respect”.
-According to Carlos Larralde Josefina's mother would smuggle ammunition inside of Josefina's stroller back and forth from California to Mexico to support the Anarchist Ricardo Flores Magon.
+According to Carlos Larralde, Josefina's mother would smuggle ammunition inside of Josefina's stroller back and forth from California to Baja California to support Flores Magón.
 Her father Plumo Fierro later gained an inheritance, in turn allowing Josefina to be able to go to the University of California, Josefina realized that she could make money without a form of higher education; leading her to drop out of UCLA.
-This is a reason that Josefina did not wish to meet with her parents, as well as a very short marriage that lead to an illegal abortion that left Josefina sterile.
+That was a reason why Josefina did not wish to meet with her parents, as well as a very short marriage that lead to an illegal abortion that left Josefina sterile.